 This depends on who the patient’s ADHD specialist is.
 For some patients, their ADHD specialist will prescribe their ADHD medications and arrange any tests that might be needed.

 For patients that privately funded their ADHD assessment, different arrangements will apply.
-Please contact your practice for further information.
+Please contact your GP practice for further information.

 Who will supply my medication?